savannahmccoy/LED-FSM-with-Push-Button/README.md

 # LED-FSM-with-Push-Button
-FSM implemented on arduino to control LEDs using a push button
+Finite State Machine implemented on arduino to control LEDs using a push button

 I modified the example code from the [arduino website](https://www.arduino.cc/en/Tutorial/StateChangeDetection) to include 3 LEDs.
 The schematic is as follows: